-based in California
+Company: An insulation contractor based in California

-levelset Customer Since:
+Levelset Customer Since: October 2016

-Primary levelset User:
+Primary Levelset User: Christi P.

-based at Corporate HQ
+Responsibilities: Receivables Manager, based at Corporate HQ

 Challenge: Sending preliminary notices (“pre-liening”) was a long-standing corporate policy, but it was up to each location to manage the pre-lien process, and it just wasn’t getting done.

 Project Information – The Biggest Obstacle

 In other cases, even if the branch was able to collect all of the required information on a given project, they weren’t tracking any of the important deadlines and other requirements, a crucial area where just one single mistake can kill a company’s lien rights.

-“We had continuously asked each branch to complete the pre-lien process on new projects, but it wasn’t happening.
-The most common reason they gave was that they didn’t have, or couldn’t find, all of the necessary project information required to file notices.”
+“We had continuously asked each branch to complete the pre-lien process on new projects, but it wasn’t happening,” says Christi.
+“The most common reason they gave was that they didn’t have, or couldn’t find, all of the necessary project information required to file notices.”

 An Industry-Wide Challenge

-When it came to problems with lien rights management, this particular insulation contractor was not alone of course.
-Over levelset’s 10 years in business, we have found construction companies dealing with the exact same issues that that this company was dealing with.
+When it came to problems with lien rights management, this particular insulation contractor was not alone.
+Over Levelset’s 10 years in business, we have found construction companies dealing with the exact same issues that this company was dealing with.